-The provider of hospice services shall comply with 42 CFR §418.24 (e), Re-election of hospice benefits.
+The provider of hospice services shall comply with 42 CFR §418.24 (e), Reelection of hospice benefits.

-If an election has been revoked in accordance with 42 CFR § 418.28, the individual may at any time file an election, in accordance with this section, for any other election period that is still available to the individual.
+If an election has been revoked in accordance with 42 CFR § 418.28, the beneficiary (or his or her representative if the individual is mentally or physically incapacitated) may at any time file an election, in accordance with this section, for any other election period that is still available to the beneficiary.

-If beneficiary wishes to resume hospice, the beneficiary or representative re-elects hospice for the next benefit period.
+If the beneficiary wishes to resume hospice, the beneficiary or representative reelects hospice for the next benefit period.
 The beneficiary is considered a new hospice beneficiary.
 A new election statement, plan of care (POC), and physician certification are required.
 Benefit periods are counted consecutively regardless of the number of times a beneficiary revokes or re-elects hospice services.